 Humphrey is crazy in love with the microfleece bedsheets hubby bought this winter.
 So much so that he likes to try and tuck himself into our bed.
 Often successfully, little rascal.
-I’m a cotton girl myself, but do confess that they’re pretty cosy in cold weather and they dry incredibly quick.
+Hot water bottle dog spoons, anyone?
+I’m a cotton girl myself, but have to confess that they’re pretty cosy in cold weather and they dry incredibly quick.
 That’s very handy in our winter weather since I air dry our washing all year round.

 The very thin fleecy material isn’t well suited to being a dog blanket on its own, but it does layer beautifully with other materials.
-I decided to pair it with a microflannel topper and microfiber binding.
+I decided to pair it with a microflannel topper and microfiber binding for these DIY quick dry dog blankets.
 All synthetics (I know…) but great for washing, resistant to staining, quick dry, and less prone to holding smells over time.
-All helpful in with dogs, especially since our senior has light bladder leakage issues (the subject of a some very special posts coming soon).
+All helpful with dogs, especially since our senior has light bladder leakage issues (the subject of a some very special posts coming soon).
 Microflannel has a lovely soft feel but is less of a fur magnet than many materials and has a deceptively heavy drape about it that makes thin layered blanket somehow feel substantially more luxurious.

 The binding was made with a polyester microfiber instead of a usual cotton or poly-cotton type binding.
 It’s a little less robust, but has a subtle stretch, a gorgeous silky feel, and dries very quickly.
-My binding was homemade, but you can use ready-made binding instead, of course.
-Ready-made is very convenient and makes bound blankets a super quick and simple sewing project.
+We’re everything easy care and quick dry.
+My binding was homemade, but you could use ready-made binding instead, of course.
+Ready-made is convenient and makes bound blankets an even quicker DIY project.

 Binding takes a little time and patience to make, but is otherwise easy and very economical.
-If you need a hand, you can read all about making binding tape in our introductory post.
+If you need a hand, you can read all about making binding tape in our reference post.
 As shared in our previous post on making single layer fleece blankets, this binding was made with microfiber bed sheets instead of by-the-meter fabric.
-I bought the sheets on sale at a great price to use as raw material.
+I bought the sheets on sale at a great price to cut and use for raw material.
 The pale grey is perfect for our home, and ties all of the projects together beautifully.

 Supplies and Materials

-To make a similar blanket you will need a large microfleece and microflannel sheet of similar sizes (or other material of your choice), binding or material to make binding, suitable thread in a coordinating colour, cutting tools, and a sewing machine.
+To make a similar DIY quick dry dog blanket you will need a large microfleece and microflannel sheet of similar sizes (or other material of your choice), binding or material to make binding, suitable thread in a coordinating colour, cutting tools, and a sewing machine (affiliate link).
 The blanket can be fully hand sewn, but it would be a very long sewing project!
-A walking foot would be helpful, if you have one (I didn’t when making these).
+A walking foot may also be helpful, if you have one (I didn’t when making these).
 Everything can be measured and cut with scissors, but a rotary cutter, matt, and straight edges are handy if you have them.
-An iron and ironing board (with pressing cloth if needed) are also recommended, if your chosen fabrics allow.
+An iron and ironing board (with pressing cloth if needed) are also recommended, if your fabrics allow.
 Fusible tape is also optional.

 - Microfleece fabric (I used a bed sheet) or suitable alternative of your preference